24ep/studio/README.md

 ### Running with Docker (Recommended)

-This method runs the Next.js app, PostgreSQL, and MinIO in Docker containers.
+This method runs the Next.js app, PostgreSQL, MinIO, and Redis in Docker containers.

 1.  **Ensure Docker and Docker Compose are installed and running.**
 2.  **Verify your `.env.local` file (see Step 3 of Installation).** Key settings for Docker: